kpsychas/word_etymologist/README.md

 and I can verify etymology claims I look up due to my knowledge of Greek (modern and ancient).
-Since it is possible that a word is combined from a greek and non greek word I annotate each letter separately, while for words that their Greek origin is contested I have an intermediate classification
+Since it is possible that a word is combined from a Greek and non Greek word I annotate each letter separately, while for words that their Greek origin is contested I have an intermediate classification
 (0 non Greek, 1 contested Greek, 2 Greek).